Khazana by Chef Sanjeev Kapoor

 University Avenue in Palo Alto runs a familiar Silicon Valley script: fast-casual bowls, steakhouses, and globally inflected comfort food aimed at a lunch crowd with short windows and large appetites.
 Khazana by Chef Sanjeev Kapoor operates against that grain.
 The address at 339 University Ave places it squarely in the corridor's foot-traffic zone, but the proposition is different from most of its neighbours: a named-chef Indian restaurant drawing on one of the subcontinent's most widely broadcast culinary identities.
 In a dining strip that includes Anatolian Kitchen, Arya Steakhouse, and Asian Box, Khazana represents the most explicit attempt at chef-brand dining on the avenue.

 Chef Sanjeev Kapoor is not a local figure who built a following in the Bay Area.
-He is a television and publishing phenomenon in India, leading known for the long-running cookery program Khana Khazana, which aired for over two decades and reached audiences across South Asia and the Indian diaspora worldwide.
+He is a television and publishing phenomenon in India, renowned for the long-running cookery program Khana Khazana, which aired for over two decades and reached audiences across South Asia and the Indian diaspora worldwide.
 That cultural context matters when reading what Khazana is.
-This is not a neighbourhood restaurant that grew organically from a local chef's ambitions; it is an extension of a media brand into a brick-and-mortar format.
+This is a restaurant built around a media brand brought into a brick-and-mortar setting.
 That distinction shapes everything from the menu's likely legibility to diaspora diners to the expectations a first-time visitor should carry through the door.

 The editorial angle worth examining at any Indian restaurant operating at this price and profile tier is ingredient sourcing.
 Indian cooking, done with regional seriousness, is deeply dependent on specific spice origins, fresh aromatics, and in many cases dairy quality.
 The difference between a korma made with fresh-ground whole spices sourced from a specific Indian state and one assembled from blended powder is not academic; it is detectable in the first spoonful.
 The Bay Area has structural advantages for a restaurant with Khazana's ambitions: proximity to Northern California's agricultural base, access to Indian grocery supply chains serving one of the largest South Asian diaspora populations in the United States, and a consumer base that, particularly in Palo Alto's tech-adjacent demographic, is accustomed to thinking about provenance.

 The broader trend in serious Indian restaurant cooking in American cities has moved toward articulating these sourcing decisions explicitly.
 Restaurants in New York and Chicago have begun naming spice origins and regional wheat varieties on their menus in ways that would have been unusual a decade ago.
 Whether Khazana operates at that level of sourcing specificity is something prospective diners should investigate directly, but the category has shifted, and any restaurant carrying a recognized chef name into this market faces expectations shaped by that shift.
-For a point of comparison on how chef-brand restaurants in the US frame their sourcing narratives, the model set by operations like Blue Hill at Stone Barns in Tarrytown or Single Thread Farm in Healdsburg represents one end of the sourcing-transparency spectrum, even if Indian fine dining sits in a different culinary tradition.
+For comparison, operations like Blue Hill at Stone Barns in Tarrytown or Single Thread Farm in Healdsburg represent one end of the sourcing-transparency spectrum.

 Where Khazana Sits in the Palo Alto Dining Conversation